-We have flexible schedules here in “paradise” (not really paradise, but in fact the “shared services” division of a healthcare company).
-When he’s here (he wasn’t yesterday because he likes to skip Mondays and Fridays as often as possible) James usually leaves at 3.
-I guess he gets here at 6:30 in the morning, though no one else in the reporting department gets here early enough to verify that.
-I usually arrive by 7 and leave by 3:30, though today I missed that crucial 5-minute “departure window” and arrived around 7:30.
+We have flexible schedules here in "paradise" (not really paradise, but in fact the "shared services" division of a healthcare company).
+When he's here (he wasn't yesterday because he likes to skip Mondays and Fridays as much as possible) Harold usually leaves at 3.
+I guess he gets here at 6:30 in the morning, though no one else gets here early enough to verify that.
+I usually arrive by 7 and leave by 3:30, though today I missed that crucial 5-minute "commute departure window," traffic was therefore heavy, and I arrived around 7:30.
 Amazing.
 Leaving 10-15 minutes later than usual makes me 20-30 minutes later.
 It normally takes 45-50 minutes to get to work, 50-60 minutes to get home.

-My wife and I had moved out to one of the southern suburbs a year and a half ago to put me closer to my office, only to have the office almost immediately move to within a few miles of where we used to live!
+A year and a half ago, my wife and I moved out to one of the southern suburbs to put me closer to my office, only to have the office almost immediately move to within a few miles of where we used to live!
 Amazing!
 It pretty much sums up how out-of-sync I am with this company, though.
 But, hey, it could be a lot worse.

 Comments (We enjoy free speech.
 Try not to offend, but feel free to be offended.)